 While people are the most important key to success, creating a clear and manageable process for onboarding is also critical.
 Here are a few things to consider including in your onboarding process.

 Most onboarding processes involve client “homework,” such as the provision of existing data, records, or reports.
 At WorkSpace, this may include demographic information about each asset, a schedule of preventative maintenance tasks, or sample income statements, balance sheets, and rent rolls.
 Invest the time to collect, organize, and check this information at the outset.
 Doing so will minimize downstream complications.

 Expect your vendor to calendar and track the onboarding process in a centralized project management tool.
 If they don’t, ask why.
 These tools provide all parties with transparency on where things stand, who’s on tap, and any barriers to progress.

 Doing so will minimize back-and-forth “update emails” and time-guzzling “check-in calls.”
 Great project management tools abound; choose one that fits your company size and budget.
 With shared docs, Smartsheets, and Trello on the simple end, and products like Asana, Monday.com, and Tallyfy offering more sophisticated dashboards and communication hubs, you can definitely find something that meets your needs.

 Many well-meaning clients suggest running parts of an implementation process in parallel to “save time.”
 This approach makes sense for workstreams that are truly independent of one another.
 In cases where downstream outcomes are contingent on the accuracy or completeness of a previous step, however, think linearly.

 For example, if poor data quality would compromise the ultimate utility of the software, complete the data clean-up step first.
-Since the ultimate utility of a CRE asset management platform lies in identifying and revealing opportunities to drive financial performance, you’ll want to ensure that the source data is accurate before feeding it into your new system.
+Since the ultimate utility of a CRE asset and property management platform lies in identifying and revealing opportunities to drive financial performance, you’ll want to ensure that the source data is accurate before feeding it into your new system.